 What’s in this Section?¶

-If you’re interested in learning about Fugue‘s internals, including how Fugue is installed, how the Basic and Team Conductors differ, and how Fugue processes work, you’re in the right place.
+If you’re interested in learning about Fugue‘s internals, including how Fugue is installed, how the Free Fugue and the paid version of Fugue differ, and how Fugue processes work, you’re in the right place.
 If you’d prefer to read about setting up and configuring Fugue, see Configure.
 If you’ve already installed Fugue and are ready to use it, see Use.
 And if you want to try an example or learn about writing Ludwig, see Learn.

 Here in Internals, you can find details about:

-- Basic Conductor Features - a list of the standard features our Basic Conductor offers, such as declaration, automation, and enforcement
+- Free Fugue - a list of the standard features included in Free Fugue, such as declaration, automation, and enforcement

-- Team Conductor Features - a list of the premium features our Team Conductor offers, such as full multi-account and full RBAC support
+- Fugue - a list of the features the paid version of Fugue offers, such as full multi-account and full RBAC support

 - System Architecture - an in-depth explanation of how Fugue is installed in an AWS account, including a list of the major components of Fugue in AWS